The silence of the mountains.

-“Open your arms up to the welly,” he would say.
+“Open your arms up to the valley,” he would say.
 “Give the skis time.
 Relax.
 Keep your weight forward.
 Suspension!
 Look down the slope.
 Weight forward.
 Knees!
-Look to the welly!
+Look to the valley !
 Open your arms.
 Drop your shoulders.
 Bend your knees.
 Breathe!”

 I tried.
 I really did.
 I pushed myself.
 I took it easy on myself.
 I smiled and looked at the mountains.

 Time after time, I shook out my shoulders, breathed out the fear, pointed my skis downhill, leaned forward, opened my arms up to the valley, felt myself gather speed… and panicked.